devops21a/project_Ensuring_QR/README.md

 ## Getting Started
 Befor you even get ready to build the code:
+1. Be familiar with these tools:
+   * Azure DevOps
+   * Selenium
+   * Terraform
+   * JMeter
+   * Postman
-1. Make a plan
+2. Make a plan
-2. Read the project several times
+3. Read the project several times

+## Dependencies
+To do before you run the code:
+1.